Executive Assistant to CEO: The Complete Guide (2026)

 Assess Cultural Fit

-You'll work closely with your EA, often under pressure.
+You’ll work closely with your EA, often under pressure.
 Personality alignment matters.
 Do their communication styles mesh with yours?
 Can you imagine trusting them with sensitive matters?
-Would you be comfortable having them represent you?

 Consider the Trade-offs